Are the Trails Currently Open?

-Unfortunately, you cannot.
-The closest you can get to the Hollywood Sign is up and above it and that is accessible by several hikes within Griffith Park.
+Unfortunately, for your safety, the safety of the plants and wildlife of Griffith Park, and for the safety of the Sign, you cannot.
+The closest you can get to the Hollywood Sign is up and above it and that location is accessible by several hikes within Griffith Park.
 The overlook of the Sign offers a unique view of the Sign and incredible views of Los Angeles that can span from the ocean to downtown LA and beyond on a clear day.

 Do you offer tours to the Hollywood Sign?